alexpyattaev/agave/tlv/README.md

 ];
 let mut buffer = BytesMut::with_capacity(2000);
 serialize_into_buffer(&tlv_data, &mut buffer).unwrap();
-//send buffer over the wire
+// send buffer over the wire
 let recovered_data: Vec<ExtensionNew> = deserialize_from_buffer(buffer.freeze()).collect();
 ```

 ## Signatures

-You can attach `signature::Signature` TLV to the end of a message to sign the whole message.
+A `signature::Signature` TLV can be attached to the end of a message to sign the whole message.

 ## Performance

-This crate was not heavily optimized yet, so it is likely one could optimize it a lot
+This crate was not heavily optimized yet, so it is likely one could optimize it a lot.